Relent97/RFM/README.md

 F = Frequency (How often they make purchases)
 M = Monetary Value (How much was spent)
 The Model was applied on the Kaggle E-commerce Dataset.

+API was built using this data and deployed temporarily on Heroku. api.py - Python file containing api.